Town of Pepperell and COVID-19

 - The Town Administrator’s Office will continue to provide all services remotely.
 You can contact the TA and the BOS/TA Admin via email at firstname.lastname@example.org or email@example.com or via phone at 978-650-1622.

 - Emergency Management is working closely with the Local Emergency Planning Council (LEPC), in particular with Police, Fire and BOH.
 All MEMA Region 1 EMD twice weekly meetings are being attended by the Director, and daily updates from MEMA are being shared with commentary to help understand the application to Pepperell.
-The Auxiliary Police have been removed from the full time cruiser ride-alongs to follow the safe practice of one man cars, and all Auxiliary and CERT meetings/training have been suspended for the time being.
+The Auxiliary Police have been removed from the full time cruiser ride-alongs to follow the safe practice of one person cars, and all Auxiliary and CERT meetings/training have been suspended for the time being.
 Both groups can be brought to bear though if their resources are needed.

 Public Safety Communications